David Nathan (journalist)

 David Nathan (9 December 1926 – 21 April 2001) was a British journalist.

 Born in Manchester, he joined the Daily Herald in 1955.
 Initially employed as a general reporter, he became a drama critic and entertainment writer on the newspaper.
 From 1962 he was a contributor to satirical comedy programmes broadcast by BBC television, including That Was The Week That Was on which he collaborated with Dennis Potter during 1963.

-By the 1970s he was a drama critic on The Jewish Chronicle and became the weeklies deputy editor in 1985 remaining in the post until 2001.
+By the 1970s he was a drama critic on The Jewish Chronicle and became the newspaper's deputy editor in 1985 remaining in the post until 2001.